ajaytech002/netflix-clone-frontend/README.old.md

    A new README.md will be created by the `create-react-script`.
 This will contain the instructions to run the react app using the `npm start` command.

-6. Remove the following files:
+6. Remove unnecessary files:

    We will have to do a little bit of a clean-up to remove unwanted files for now.
 This is to ensure that the setup directory stays clean and you will not be confused with unnecessary files.

+   Remove the following files inside the src directory.
+Do NOT delete the entire `src` directory.

    ```bash
    📁 src